ngeojiajun/ejs-site-generator/README.md

 *Alert: If a view inherit another view, all key present in the parent json file must be also present in the view's json file or it will causes some `undefined` symbol errors.
 The json inheriting is work in progress*

 ### Directory structure of the data folder
-The engine accept two type of files:
+The engine accept three type of files:
 1. `.json` files which only contains the data file that the template require
 2. `.ejs` or `.html` files which contain the html code to be directly included inside the template.
 This require the template to support it by include the file specified by the `_external.ejs_include` variable.
 The metadata required by the template could be provided through the `<filename>.json` under the same directory.
+3. `.idtl` files which have both html code and its metadata combined together.
+See [IDTL.md](IDTL.md) on the guideline on using it.

 ## API exported by the engine
 |Name|Description|